 Huy: Your Majesty, You mustn’t be so hard on yourself.
 You’re an excellent teacher.

 Hotep: It’s not your fault they learned nothing.

 Huy: Well, they learned blasphemy.

-Demoted to Extra: Aaron, Moses's compatriot and aide in the Exodus, becomes less relevant to the story and does not personally support Moses until after the plagues have been unleashed; conversely, Tzipporah becomes an Ascended Extra.
+- Demoted to Extra: Aaron, Moses's aide and spokesman in the Exodus, becomes less relevant to the story and does not personally support Moses until after the plagues have been unleashed; conversely, Tzipporah becomes an Ascended Extra.
 She instead of Aaron is with Moses in the staffs-to-snakes scene.

-Disney Villain Death: While trying to stop an Egyptian guard cruelly whipping a Hebrew slave, Moses accidentally pushes the guard off the scaffolding of the temple and the guard falls to his death.
-This causes Moses to exile himself out of guilt and shame (In the original, the guard was whipping a Hebrew slave and Moses saw, that if he wouldn't stop (kill) the guard, the guard would kill the slave).
+- Disney Villain Death: While trying to stop an Egyptian guard cruelly whipping a Hebrew slave, Moses accidentally pushes the guard off the scaffolding of the temple and the guard falls to his death.
+This causes Moses to exile himself out of guilt and shame.
+In the original, Moses' was deliberate in killing the guard to save the slave.

 Moses: You've chosen the wrong messenger!
 How can I even speak to these people?

 God: WHO MADE MAN'S MOUTH!?
 Who made the deaf, the mute, the seeing, or the blind?
 Did not I?
 Now, GO!

 - Don't You Dare Pity Me!: Rameses telling Moses to leave him after his son's death as a result of the final plague